 - Keep windows slightly open to allow fresh air to circulate or have a fan going where your toddler plays.

 By helping to keep your toddler’s immune system strong you can help them fight infection on their own.
-Contact your doctor if you have any concerns who may advise appropriate medication if required.
+Contact your doctor if you have any concerns.